KuserOguzHan/PROJECT9/README.md

 ```

 ### 9. Create test_main.py file
-- Test file is related to Jenkins.
-It check fastapi whether code is true when you send code gitea.
+- It is related to main page of the test server interface

 ```
 from fastapi.testclient import TestClient